REPROSEC/dolev-yao-star/README.md

 1. Verify (typecheck) the core model and protocol as described above.

-2. `cd` into the protocol directory and run `make ocaml/test.exe`.
-This compiles the F\* code to OCaml and then compiles the OCaml code into an executable file (namely `test.exe`).
+2. `cd` into the protocol directory and run `make -B test`.
+This extracts the F\* code to OCaml and then compiles the OCaml code into an executable file (namely `test.exe`).

 3. `cd` into the subfolder `ocaml-symbolic` in the protocol directory